Corey Lewandowski: Trump 2024 presidential campaign and second Trump term

 On August 15, 2024, Lewandowski and four others were named as senior advisers to the Trump campaign, after his influence increased following his work earlier in the year at the Republican National Convention in Milwaukee, Wisconsin.
 In advance of Lewandowski returning to the campaign, it was reported that he had suggested he would be taking over the campaign, but days later, Trump described his role as a "personal envoy".
 On October 7, 2024, The Guardian reported that Lewandowski had been told to focus on being a surrogate in New Hampshire after effectively losing an internal power struggle for control of the campaign.

-While DHS Secretary Kristi Noem was participating in an immigration raid on April 8, 2025, she was accompanied by Lewandowski, who introduced himself to the federal agents as “chief of staff.”
+While DHS Secretary Kristi Noem was participating in an immigration raid on April 8, 2025, she was accompanied by Lewandowski, who introduced himself to the federal agents as "chief of staff".
 DHS later clarified that he is an adviser to DHS and a Special government employee (SGE).
 The Wall Street Journal subsequently described Lewandowski as Noem's "de facto chief of staff," adding that there were "White House concerns about their relationship".
-When then-FEMA administrator Cameron Hamilton testified before Congress on May 7, 2025, stating, “I do not believe it is in the best interest of the American people to eliminate the Federal Emergency Management Agency", a position which differed from the Trump administration, he was summoned to Noem's office the following day, and was fired by Lewandowski, sitting at Noem's desk.
+The Atlantic further reported that Lewandowski was making staffing decisions at the DHS, and deciding which information gets relayed to Noem, and which contractors get hired.
+When then-FEMA administrator Cameron Hamilton testified before Congress on May 7, 2025, stating, "I do not believe it is in the best interest of the American people to eliminate the Federal Emergency Management Agency", a position which differed from the Trump administration, he was summoned to Noem's office the following day, and was fired by Lewandowski, sitting at Noem's desk.

-When U.S. Senator Alex Padilla (D-California) was forcibly detained by security agents at a press conference Noem was giving in Los Angeles on June 12, 2025, Lewandowski, according to Padilla, ran to the scene "yelling, 'Let him go!
-Let him go!'"
+CBP officer Gregory Bovino stated in a September 2025 email exchange that in matters of interior immigration enforcement he reported directly to Lewandowski, rather than to Todd Lyons of ICE, writing "Mr. Lyons said he was in charge, and I corrected him saying I report to Corey Lewandowski."

+According to The Wall Street Journal, Lewandowski fired a pilot for leaving one of Noem's blankets on a plane, then immediately rehired the pilot when it was discovered that no other pilot could fly them home.

+After Noem left DHS in March 2026 it was reported that Lewandowski would also lose his special government employee position.
+In mid-March, NBC News reported that DHS contractors, including GEO Group and Salus Worldwide Solutions, told White House officials they had been asked to make "pay to play" payments to Lewandowski, in order to receive government contracts.
+The allegations were denied by spokespeople for Lewandowski.
+Democratic ranking members of three US House of Representatives oversight committees wrote DHS on March 18 to demand it preserve all records regarding Lewandowski's role in the department.